 The Police and Crime Commissioner has overall responsibility for ensuring an effective and efficient police force and criminal justice system in the area in which they serve.

-The Police and Crime Commissioner is the “Controller” and as such has overall responsibility for the lawful processing of all personal data processed by the force.
+The Police and Crime Commissioner is the “Controller” and as such has overall responsibility for the lawful processing of all personal data processed by the Office of the Police and Crime Commissioner.
 He is assisted by the “Data Protection Officer” who provides advice and guidance in relation to data protection law.

 The Police and Crime Commissioner